ASergeA/ColorizeText/README.md

 Simplest example of output colorized text in Console.
+Russian localization.